microsoft/vscode-docs/docs/java/java-debugging.md

 Consult the documentation for the [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension for help with setting up your project.

-Below are all the configurations available for `Launch` and `Attach`, for more information about how to write the `launch.json` file, refer to [Debugging](/docs/editor/debugging.md).
+Below are all the configurations available for `Launch` and `Attach`.
+For more information about how to write the `launch.json` file, refer to [Debugging](/docs/editor/debugging.md).

 ### Launch